ChickenProp/chickenprop.github.com/drafts/uk-crypto-taxes.md

 [^pooling]: At least not as far as I know.
 Like, if I have £5581.21 in my bank account, the bank doesn't keep track of each of those 558,121 individual pennies, and when I pay for something decide *which* of those pennies is leaving my account.
 So if my grandmother asks what I spent my birthday money on, it may (or may not) be the case that she sent me £30 and I subsequently spent £30 on a giant dildo that I don't want to talk to her about; but I can truthfully tell her "that's a meaningless question, grandma".
 And as far as I know crypto works the same way.
 But who knows, there are a lot of cryptocurrencies out there and it wouldn't shock me if some of them don't.
 Compare [premium bonds](https://en.wikipedia.org/wiki/Premium_Bond): NS&I keeps track of exactly which bonds you own, and when you sell them they decide exactly which bonds you no longer own.

 Crypto works like stocks here.
-For stocks HMRC explains how it works in a document titled [HS283 Shares and Capital Gains Tax (2023)](https://www.gov.uk/government/publications/shares-and-capital-gains-tax-hs284-self-assessment-helpsheet/hs284-shares-and-capital-gains-tax-2023), and there's also the [internal manual page](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto22200) which agrees.
+For stocks HMRC explains how it works in a document titled [HS283 Shares and Capital Gains Tax (2023)](https://www.gov.uk/government/publications/shares-and-capital-gains-tax-hs284-self-assessment-helpsheet/hs284-shares-and-capital-gains-tax-2023), and there's also manual page [CRYPTO22200](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto22200) which agrees.

 The rule is that when you sell coins in a particular currency, you sell them in the following order: